vladbelozertsev/ts-imports-sort-alphabetically/README.md

 ## Settings

-`ts-imports-sort-alphabetically.sortOnSave` - Boolean, default: `false`.
+`ts-imports-sort-alphabetically.sortOnSave` - Boolean, default: `true`.
 Sort imports before file will be saved.

 `ts-imports-sort-alphabetically.printWidth` - Number, default: `80`.
 Prittier-like print width.
 Max width for single lined import.
 If bigger, it will be breaked into few lines.